9 BING-y Romantic Things to do in Binghamton NY

 One can spend hours just searching for hidden features in each room.
 The Phelps seemed to have a thing for griffins.
 These mythical bird-like creatures can be found as architectural elements throughout the house.

 The Monday Afternoon Club held Classical Music Concerts and other programs that still continue till this day.
-Fri-Sun.
-11-5, $7 adults, under 12 free.
+Check website for tour times, days open, and fees.

 Carousel Recreation Park Binghamton NY

-One of six 1920’s and 30’s era merry-go-rounds in the greater Binghamton area, this is the only one festooned with scenes from The Twilight Zone.
-That’s because Rod Serling lived a block away, and rode this carousel as a child, informing the episode, “Walking Distance” (which necessitated the recreation of Serling’s hometown in Hollywood).
+One of six 1920’s and 30’s era merry-go-rounds in the greater Binghamton area, the Recreation Park Carousel is the only one festooned with scenes from The Twilight Zone.
+That’s because Rod Serling lived a block away, and rode this carousel as a child, informing the Twilight Zone episode, “Walking Distance” (which necessitated the recreation of Serling’s hometown in Hollywood).

 Twilight Zone Panel Recreation Park Carousel Binghamton NY